Intersecting Surface Defects and Two-Dimensional CFT: Liouville Fundamental Degenerate

 where $|\ldots|^2$ just means sending $z\rightarrow \bar z$.
 Each of the four summands of \eqref{hbexpressionS2US2LiouvilletomatchI} have the structure $[\ldots]\times |\ldots|^2$.
 These expressions, using \autoref{Tab:vacuacorrespondenceI}, can be matched to the four channels of the Liouville four-point function \eqref{Liouvillecorrelatorconfblock} as

 where we used the parameters in \eqref{defAI}--\eqref{defbetaI}.
-In the ancillary Mathematica file, we use contiguous relations on hypergeometric functions to prove the equality for conformal blocks.
+In the ancillary Mathematica file,\footnote{See the ancillary files available on arXiv for a Mathematica file checking that the conformal blocks are indeed equal.} we use contiguous relations on hypergeometric functions to prove the equality for conformal blocks.
 It would be interesting to obtain a more straightforward proof.